-This does not mean that we won't take action should a prosecution ensue as in theses cases, once evidence has been received, that persons CMAA membership may well be revoked due to the conviction being most likely harassment which also invalidates insurance cover for that person as this is on the list of convictions the companies won't offer cover to.
-Protection From Harassment Act 1997 - Passing derogatory comments about another person on social media and Internet pages on 2 or more occasions is an infringement of the Protection From Harassment Act 1997 (updated in 2012 to include 'Stalking') and if reported the following action will be taken by Police: 1.
-Offender issued with a Police Information Notice (PIN).
-This is a warning to cease and not repeat the offence within the next 12 months.
-2. Offender breaches the PIN and is then arrested and either receives a caution or charge.
+This does not mean that we won't take action should a prosecution ensue as in theses cases, once evidence has been received, that persons CMAA membership may well be revoked due to the conviction being most likely harassment* which also invalidates insurance cover for that person as this is on the list of convictions the companies won't offer cover to. *Unwanted communication (direct or indirect), passing derogatory comments about another person on social media, internet pages or other forms of media on 2 or more occasions is a criminal offence under the Protection From Harassment Act 1997 (updated in 2012 to include 'Stalking').

 To summarise if a situation happens IN a CMAA registered club or AT a CMAA event then we can and will act but only if the situation occured DURING the actual lesson/event and the complaint is submitted in writing, signed and with a full return postal address backed up with any factual evidence.
 Everything outside of this is out of our remit just in the same way the big supermarkets can't control their customers when they're not in the store.